How to Protect Web Applications from Breaches?

-Businesses are increasing their online presence to cope with the shift of our daily activities online.
-It’s now common for companies to deploy web applications to interact with customers and support their internal processes.
-However, due to the amount of information through these digital channels, they have become prime targets for cybercriminals.
+Businesses now commonly deploy web applications to interact with customers and support their internal processes.
+However, due to the information these digital channels provide, they have become prime targets for cybercriminals.

-It doesn’t take much for malicious actors to launch cyber attacks.
-Remote access tools can be easily purchased online, and more experienced hackers can also be hired over the dark web to target specific web applications.
+Malicious actors can launch cyber-attacks quickly.
+Remote access tools can be easily purchased online, and more experienced hackers can also be hired on the dark web to target specific web applications.

 Attackers already have access to millions of compromised credentials that could help them breach systems that use weak passwords through brute force.
 They can also tap massive botnets to assist in carrying out their attacks.